WalterNadalin/ParallelMatrixMultiplication/README.md

 Here, my goal is to implement a parallel code in `C` to perform such an operation given any number $m$ of computational units.

-To compile and run a library which implements the MPI standard is required, the script also assumes that the wrapper `mpicc` is available.
+To compile and run a library which implements the MPI standard and the CUDA toolkit are required.
+In particular, the `Makefile` assumes wrapper `mpicc` and the compiler `nvcc` are available.

 ### Compilation
 ---
-to **compile** it is possible to use the command
+To **compile** it is possible to use the command
 ```
 make
 ```